- City Hall

 The assessment of your property is shown on the assessment notice which is sent out in March of each year.
 Property assessment is the estimated market value of your property, which is then used to calculate property taxes.

-If you disagree with the assessment of your property, you have the right to appeal it.
-Get more information about the steps you need to take to appeal your property assessment.
-Please contact Accurate Assessment Group Ltd. and speak with Bob Daudelin, Regional Assessment Coordinator, toll free at 1.877.438.2305.
+If you disagree with the assessment of your property, you have the right to submit a complaint.
+Get more information about the steps you need to take to submit a complaint about your property assessment.
+Please contact Accurate Assessment Group Ltd. and speak with Kurt Hartman, Assessment Specialist, toll free at 1.877.438.2305.

 If, after speaking with an assessor, you still do not agree with your assessment, please speak with the assessor about the assessment appeal process.
 The assessment appeal deadline will be indicated on the front of the assessment and tax notices.
 It is important to note Section 460(6) of the Municipal Government Act, Chapter M-26, RSA 2000 states "a complaint may be made about a designated officer’s refusal to grant an exemption or deferral under a bylaw under section 364.1".